tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     The function can be useful if you need to access:

     *   all the data in the cluster

-    *   a vast number of buckets scattered over the instances, whose individual :ref:`vshard.router.call() <router_api-call>` would take too long.
+    *   a vast number of buckets scattered over the instances whose individual :ref:`vshard.router.call() <router_api-call>` would take too long.

-    :param function_name: a function to execute
+    :param function_name: a function to call on the storages
     :param argument_list: an array of the function's arguments
     :param options: